mustafaabdullahk/aeo_savedgame_analysis/README.md

 ### Clone

-- Clone this repo to your local machine using `https://github.com/fvcproductions/SOMEREPO`
+- Clone this repo to your local machine using `https://github.com/mustafaabdullahk/aeo_savedgame_amaylsis`

-### Sequirements
+### Requirements

 - If you want more syntax highlighting, format your code like this: